RomanMayer7/cs50-project3-Pizza/README.md

 *'models.py' contains all models for data types ,used in our  Restoraunt Data Model :"Orders", food types:"Pizzas","Subs" etc...

-*'views.py' contains all application  BackEnd logic written in Python 'Views' or Functions for all different routs the user can take when using the App It prepares all the  nescessary data to represent it  inside different HTML Templates when user chooses his route.
+*'views.py' contains all application  BackEnd logic written in Python 'Views' or Functions for all different routes the user can take when using the App It prepares all the  nescessary data to represent it  inside different HTML Templates when user chooses his route.

-*'urls.py' listss all possible routs presented in Application with references to all appropriate views for each of them
+*'urls.py' listss all possible routes presented in Application with references to all appropriate views for each of them

 *'admin.py' contains all registrations for different DB models  reserved for Admin Management Site